Teaching Assistant Professor

 Areas of Interest:

-Anthropology of Work; Anthropology of Food; Economic Anthropology; Crisis; Craft production; Community and Locality; Collaboration; Resilience; Ecology; Brewing and Distilling; Alcohol Consumption and Alcoholism; Japan and Okinawa
+Economic Anthropology; Anthropology of Work; Care; Crisis and Disaster; Resilience; Craft production; Consumption; Locality; Collaboration; Ecology; Occupational Identity; Organizational structures and strategies; Alcohol Consumption and Alcoholism; Rural Anthropology; Applied Anthropology; Rural wellness; Japan and Okinawa

 Certificate, Concise Course in Brewing Technology, Siebel Institute of Technology, 2017